Willie169/Willie169/README.md

 Also, I've made [**LaTeX-ToolKit**](https://github.com/Willie169/LaTeX-ToolKit), containing a LaTeX template for XeTeX and LuaTeX with custom commands, fonts, and CJK support, and other utilities.

-Some other studies I am proud of are:
+Some studies I am proud of are:

 * [**tw-gifted-k12-notes**](https://github.com/Willie169/tw-gifted-k12-notes): notes on Taiwan's senior high school curriculum subjects and its extended fields made with LaTeX and available in PDF.
 * [**tw-options-and-futures-analysis-and-rnn-pricing**](https://github.com/Willie169/tw-options-and-futures-analysis-and-rnn-pricing): a study on the deep learning pricing model of Taiwan's issue-weighted stock price index, its futures and options, and other economic and interest rate data.